Freddie Freeman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.

-- The Pirates' 4.33 team ERA ranks 18th among all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.36).

-- The Pirates give up the second-fewest home runs in baseball (82 total, one per game).
+- Pirates pitchers combine to surrender 86 home runs (one per game), the third-fewest in the league.

-- Ortiz makes the start for the Pirates, his 10th of the season.
-He is 2-3 with a 4.11 ERA and 31 strikeouts in 50 1/3 innings pitched.
+- The Pirates are sending Bido (0-1) to the mound for his fifth start of the season.
+He is 0-1 with a 4.74 ERA and 18 strikeouts through 19 2/3 innings pitched.

-- His most recent time out was on Thursday against the San Diego Padres, when the righty threw 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The right-hander's last time out was on Friday against the Milwaukee Brewers, when he tossed 3 1/3 innings, surrendering four earned runs while giving up four hits.

+- In four games this season, the 27-year-old has put up a 4.74 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.